 The weather and climate of Gishwati-Mukura are comparable to that of Rwanda in general.

-Gishwati-Mukura can be visited throughout the year, but the wet months from October to May are the best for chimp trekking and forest birding.
+Gishwati-Mukura visited throughout the year, but the wet months from October to May are the best for chimp trekking and forest birding.
 General hiking might be easier in the drier months from June to September.